 This is a win-win situation as the practice owner has a guaranteed exit strategy with a fair value.
 The doctors can grow their income without having to work more hours and have access to professional development in skin cancer medicine.
 Participating practices have seen a dramatic increase in the performance as other improved outcomes like practice culture.
 Please review the case studies to see how we have helped practices in the past and you are welcome to speak to the owners about their experience with NSCC.

 We would appreciate the opportunity to help you achieve your goals – personally, professionally, and financially, and welcome your practice into our group of ‘centres of excellence in skin cancer medicine’.

 The key focus for the Accelerator Program is to increase the profitability of your business, to optimise its value and to provide you the best return on your investment.

-We work together to improve the practice’s performance over a two-year period.
+We work together to improve the practice’s performance over a period.
 Many of the initiatives and tasks will be handled by our experienced team but as the owner (and practice manager) on the ground, many will need your help and support to ensure successful implementation.

 To help achieve optimal performance, our focus will be in two key areas: revenue and expenses.
 From our 20 years of experience we have learned that 80% of the growth in a practice comes from revenue.

 It is critical to understand what the bottleneck is for growing your revenue.
 Is it more patients, more doctor hours, more space or a combination of several factors?
 Identifying these challenges early will help us focus our resources in the right area.